ronentaich17/color-palette-generator/README.md

 ### Complementary

-This color scheme draws from two colors on opposite ends of the color wheel.
+Complementary color schemes draw from two colors on opposite ends of the color wheel.
 Usually, this results in two colors that compliment each other well contrast-wise.
 An example of this would be orange and blue.

 ### Analogous

-This color scheme is comprsied of groups of colors that are next to each other on the color wheel.
+Analogous colors are comprsied of groups of colors that are next to each other on the color wheel.
 Usually, it is made up of three colors but doesn't necessarily limited to that.
 Sometimes, it can go up to four or five colors.
 An example of this would be green-yellow-orange.

 ### Triadic

-In a Triadic color scheme, three colors are returned such that they are all equidistant from one another on the color wheel.
+Triadic colors are made up of three colors such that they are all equidistant from one another on the color wheel.
 An example of such a color scheme would be red-yellow-blue.

 ### Monochromatic

-Monochromatic color schemes are made up of a singular color.
+Monochromatic colors are made up of a singular color.
 It only uses variations of that colors hue, which is made by altering the brightness and satruation of that color.
 An example of something that uses a monochromatic color scheme would be the grayscale.

 ### Tetradic